cybermouflons/CCSC-CTF-2025/reverse/just-a-key/README.md

 ## Description

 Find the arg to recover the flag.

+Author: GramThanos